-The Food and Agriculture Organization (FAO) estimates that cereal crop outputs will need to increase by 70% by 2050, requiring a considerable acceleration of the rates at which global crop yields have risen in the past.
-This is a formidable challenge given that environmental change is increasingly affecting agriculture through eroding soils, greater heat stress, new diseases and pests, and more frequent droughts and other extreme weather events.
+The Food and Agriculture Organization (FAO) estimates that cereal crop outputs will need to increase by 70% by 2050, which will require a considerable acceleration of the rates at which global crop yields have been increasing in the past.
+This is a formidable challenge given that changing environments are increasingly affecting agriculture through eroding soils, greater heat stress, new diseases and pests, and more frequent droughts and other extreme weather events.

-SeeD is a strategy to seek solutions contributing to the sustainable enhancement of yields in the area of genetic resources.
-Amidst a static or declining agricultural resource base,genetic resources offer perhaps the greatest untapped opportunity to continue increasing yields, probably second only to improved agronomic practices.
+SeeD is a strategy to seek solutions in the area of genetic resources.
+Amidst a declining agricultural resource base,genetic resources offer perhaps the greatest untapped opportunity to continue increasing yields, probably second only to improved agronomic practices.

-Mexico, alongside countries like India, may be one of the geographies most severely impacted by climate change.
-Future food security in these geographies is at risk—a risk that is exacerbated by the fact that maize and wheat prices at the global scale could rise substantially in periods of climate induced global lowering of production.
-The challenge is global and requires global solutions.
+Mexico, alongside countries like India, may be one of those countries most severely affected by climate change.
+Mexico’s food self-sufficiency is at risk—a risk that is exacerbated by the fact that maize and wheat prices are set on a global scale and could rise substantially due to shortages caused by the effects of climate change, at the same time that the country would need to import more food.
+The challenge is global and so requires global solutions.

 Mexico, as the center of origin of maize and the home of the Green Revolution has already contributed greatly to global food security.
-SeeD, whose work was initially implemented through collaboration between CIMMYT and Mexico’s Secretary of Agriculture, Livestock, Rural Development, Fisheries and Food (SAGARPA), applies cutting-edge genetic-analysis platforms, in combination with an evaluation of agricultural traits under field conditions and targeted germplasm development, to systematically characterize and utilize these genetic resources for the benefit of mankind.
+It also has a lot to gain from better utilizing the large maize and wheat germplasm collections it hosts.
+SeeD applies cutting-edge genetic-analysis platforms, in combination with an evaluation of agricultural traits under field conditions, to systematically characterize and utilize these genetic resources for the benefit of Mexico and mankind.